Subscribe to updates

 Summary

-The report recommends that the cabinet agrees in principle to proposed savings and income targets of £15.4m in 2026/27, delegating authority to relevant directors to make decisions to achieve these targets or substitute them with alternative proposals, subject to consultation with the relevant cabinet member.
-The proposed savings include:
+The Cabinet agreed in principle to proposed savings and income targets of £15.4m for 2026/27, delegating authority to relevant directors to make decisions to achieve these targets, including substituting proposals subject to consultation with the relevant Cabinet Member.
+The savings are broken down as:

 • £10.5m from service redesign, efficiencies, and demand management